Octavius-Dante/Tetra-Proxima/CAPM-DAY-4/Readme.md

 ## Function
 </br>
 This has return value and it is used to perform an action and returns the value in a Business logic
+</br> This is used for GET calls - only for returning value
 </br>
 </br>
 </br>